alexandrpershin/AndroidAidl/FileCompressorClient/README.md

   and etc. AIDL allows to client - add/remove callbacks to/from remote service.
 Also client is able to call the methods of remote service.

+  The client app provides UI to user.
+Once app is started user can connect/disconnect to remote service clicking on Connect/Disconnect buttons.
+Once remote service is bound user can choose on of 3 options to do: compress text,pdf,jpg files.
+While files are compressing, the app shows the progress bar.
+Once remote service finishes the file compression it triggers appropriate callback, the progress bar hides and TextView appears showing the path to compressed file.

 ## Why it possible?

  Because the remote service defines implementation of AIDL interface on its side and returns it as Binder to client